The Top Go-To Microservices Frameworks for a Scalable Application

 - Independently deployable guide available for Azure, OpenShift, AWS, Google Cloud.

-Among the popular polyglot frameworks for building modular and creating microservices applications, Micronaut is among the top ones getting the most attention from developers.
-It is a JVM-based full-stack framework that allows developers to create modular applications.
+Micronaut is a JVM-based full-stack framework which is a top choice among the popular polyglot frameworks to build modular and microservices applications.
 The founders’ aim was pretty simple – instead of integrating the right tool kits, build a full-stack environment with all the necessary built-in features necessary for microservices architecture.

-The best qualities of a Micronaut lies in the fact that its start time and memory consumption are not bound to the size of the codebase.
+Additionally, Micronaut’s start time and memory consumption are not bound to the size of the codebase.
 This results in an increased speed in start-up time, fast throughput, and a minimal memory footprint.
-While it might sound highly convenient, the framework has specific standards that are way different from others in the software development industry.
+While it sounds convenient, the framework has specific standards that are different from others in the software development industry.

 Configurations in Micronaut are quick, making it easy to choose and create your own data-access layer or import external APIs.
-Furthermore, it has a simple compile time with an aspect-oriented API that does not use reflection.
-But, one needs to remember that Micronaut does not support a lot of cache providers – except for Caffeine and Redis – so if you are depending on caches other than this, you might want to rethink using the framework.
+It has a simple compile time with an aspect-oriented API that does not use reflection.
+But, remember that Micronaut does not support a lot of cache providers – except for Caffeine and Redis – so if you are depending on caches other than this, you might want to rethink using the framework.

 - Apps start within tens of milliseconds with GraalVM.